Easy Shami Kebabs

 Tender meat patties made from beef and split chickpea lentil.
 Perfect to serve as side or make a big batch for freezing.

-Shami Kebabs
+Steps to make easy Shami Kebabs

-What is Shami Kebabs?
+What is Shami Kebab?

 How to Make Shami Kebabs